Water supply and sanitation in Chile: 1998-2004: Privatization

 The participation of the private sector occurred in two different ways.
 From 1998 to 2001, when the biggest companies were privatized, the majority of their shares were sold to private actors.
 The government then decided to not continue to sell parts of the companies, but to transfer the operation rights of the companies to private actors for 30 years between 2001 and 2004.
 This latter way of private sector participation, also known as a concession, differs substantially from selling shares of the companies because the infrastructure remains the property of the Chilean state.
 All seven companies which were privatized in the second way merged in 2005, assuming the name ESSAN.

-According to the World Bank's Private Participation in Infrastructure database, investment commitments by the private sector in Chile's water and sanitation sector reached 5.7 billion USD in 1993–2005 through 20 projects, with 4 billion USD of commitments made in 1999 alone through 4 projects.
+According to the World Bank's Private Participation in Infrastructure database, investment commitments by the private sector in Chile's water and sanitation sector reached US$5.7 billion in 1993–2005 through 20 projects, with US$4 billion of commitments made in 1999 alone through 4 projects.
 7 projects were divestitures, 10 were concessions and 3 were greenfield projects in wastewater treatment plants.

-The Socialist Presidents Ricardo Lagos (2000–2006) and Michelle Bachelet (2006-2010, 2014-2018) maintained the basic institutional structure of the sector established under previous governments based on private service provision, means-targeted subsidies and regulation by a public, autonomous regulator.
+The Socialist Presidents Ricardo Lagos (2000–2006) and Michelle Bachelet (2006–2010, 2014–2018) maintained the basic institutional structure of the sector established under previous governments based on private service provision, means-targeted subsidies and regulation by a public, autonomous regulator.

 Further changes in ownership

 In 2011, the state-holding company Corfo sold its stakes in the three largest water companies—Aguas Andinas, Esval and Esbio—on the stock exchange, primarily to individual local and foreign shareholders.
-The sale of the 30% stake in Aguas Andinas alone brought the state revenues of USD 984 million.
-The sale of the stakes in the two other companies brought USD 564 million in revenues.
+The sale of the 30% stake in Aguas Andinas alone brought the state revenues of US$984 million.
+The sale of the stakes in the two other companies brought US$564 million in revenues.
 However, the planned sale of shares in a fourth water company, Essal, was suspended because of low prices offered.
-In 2015, Antofagasta plc, which had won the concession for the local water supply in Antofagasta in 2003, sold its shares to the publicly owned Colombian multi-utility Empresas Públicas de Medellín (EPM)for USD 965 million.
+In 2015, Antofagasta plc, which had won the concession for the local water supply in Antofagasta in 2003, sold its shares to the publicly owned Colombian multi-utility Empresas Públicas de Medellín (EPM)for US$965 million.